lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 1. Metaflow fetches source code of the workflow module, then it utilizes `ast` module to parse the code and builds an AST.
-2. The workflow class AST root is located by matching type `ast.ClassDef` and the name of the workflow class.
+2. The workflow class AST root is retrieved by matching type `ast.ClassDef` and the name of the workflow class.
-3. A `StepVisitor` object traverses the AST and populates the dictionary of `{method_name -> DAGNode}`.
+3. A `StepVisitor` object traverses the workflow class AST and populates the dictionary of `{method_name -> DAGNode}`.
    Each step's metadata is encapsulated by a `DAGNode` object.

 ```python
 class StepVisitor(ast.NodeVisitor):